My top tips on trying traditional Peruvian food and drinks:

 Look at the size of that corn!

-(In 2021, Peru also won World’s Leading Cultural Destination and Machu Picchu got the title of World’s Leading Tourist Attraction.
-Not trying to brag, but Machu Picchu topped our list of the top places to visit in Peru, too.)
+(In 2024, Peru also won South America's Leading Cultural Destination and Machu Picchu got the title of the World’s Leading Tourist Attraction.
+Not trying to brag, but Machu Picchu topped my list of the top places to visit in Peru, too.)

 In general, you can buy food in a restaurant for as little as s/10, which is about USD 2.50, or splurge and eat in a Michelin-level restaurant for s/60.
 You read that right.
 A gourmet meal for USD 15!